 Parents of children (or adopted children) may, subject to eligibility, be entitled to choose how they share parental leave in the child's first year.
 If eligible, employees are entitled to take SPL and be paid for SPL in line with the statutory provisions.
-For further details, please refer to the Council Manager.
+For further details, please refer to your line manager.